FateUnix29/BrickRigsBot/README.md

 The bot should be ready to run.
 Just run the application, be aware that commands sent will control your mouse and keyboard and the brick rigs game window must be open and in focus.

 Join the discord here: https://discord.gg/pyDX9V5y8c.
 This is the discord for my battle server, will make a seperate one for questions about the bot in the future.
-For now, you can ask any questions you may have here.
+For now, you can ask any questions you may have there.